nhoening/StoSim/doc/reference.rst

     nodes efficiently.
 The format is HH:MM:SS.
 The default is 00:05:00, so for long jobs, you probably want to increase this.
 :delimiter:
-    the delimiter your simulation uses to separate values in its logs, defaults to comma (,) if you leave this setting away
+    the delimiter your simulation uses to separate values in its log files, defaults to a comma (,) if you leave this setting away

 params
 ^^^^^^^